CarrotOfRivia/IncrementalBackupMinecraft/README.md

 # Incremental Backup Minecraft Server Using FTPS

 ## Motivation
 As the owner of a personal Minecraft server, I once woke up to find that someone had destroyed my entire base overnight.
-I was frustrated to discover that the automatic backup provided by the service of my server only ran once a day, meaning that I had lost hours of progress since the last backup.
+I was frustrated to discover that the automatic backup by my service provider only ran once a day, meaning that I had lost hours of progress since the last backup.

 That's when it hit me - what if I could set up a more frequent backup schedule?
 And luckily, my servise offers a FTPS interface which makes it possible for me to interact with server files directly through scripts.
-Combined with incremental backup stratege, I can backup my server every hour without worrying about running out of storage space.
+Combined with incremental backup strategy, I can backup my server every hour without worrying about running out of storage space.

 ## Implementation
 I used the [`ftplib`](https://docs.python.org/3/library/ftplib.html) package in Python to transfer files between my server and local machine.
 Here's an overview: